tldr-pages/tldr/pages/common/spicetify.md

 # spicetify

-> A CLI utility to customize the Spotify client UI and functionality.
+> Customize the Spotify client UI and functionality.
 > More information: <https://spicetify.app>.

 - Generate a configuration file on very first run and display help: